 Independent security review

 "Safe to use in paranoid mode.
-Cautiously safe in active mode with read-only creds." — Independent security engineer, April 29, 2026 (v1.0.6)
+Cautiously safe in active mode with read-only creds." — AI security agent (operated by an independent lead developer), April 29, 2026 (v1.0.6)

 TL;DR

-An independent security engineer reviewed Ghost-hunter v1.0.6 layer-by-layer on launch day.
+An AI security agent — operated by an independent lead developer in our community — ran a layer-by-layer review of Ghost-hunter v1.0.6 on launch day.
 The verdict is positive.
 Four gaps were documented.
-Three are filed as open v1.0.7 issues on the repo.
+Three landed as merged code fixes in v1.0.8.
 One is by-design behavior.
-Nothing about this audit is hidden — everything below is the auditor's actual finding, with our triage.
+Nothing about this audit is hidden — everything below is the agent's actual finding, with our triage.

 How to read this page